Flow-Launcher/docs/nodejs-write-code.md

 ### 3. Query entry point
 **if (method === "query")**

-This if statement captures the args passed via JsonRPC defined as `const { method, parameters } = JSON.parse(process.argv[2])`, so if 'method' is 'query' then the console.log's code block will be run.
-As result is an array, you can also specify a single or multiple results.
+This if statement captures the args passed via JSON-RPC defined as `const { method, parameters } = JSON.parse(process.argv[2])`, so if `method` is `'query'` then the console.log's code block will be run.
+As the `result` property is an array, you can also specify a single or multiple results.

 ### 4. Assigning an action to your results
 **JsonRPCAction**